ellysh/video-game-bots/ClickerBots/protection.md

 ## Process Scanner

-Another approach to detect clicker bots is to detect the program itself in the list of all laucnhed processes.
-If you know a name of the bot application, you can find it in this list.
+Another approach for detecting clicker bots is to find the program itself in the list of all launched processes.
+If you know a name of the bot application, you can find it on this list.

 This is a [`ProcessScanProtection.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/ProtectionApproaches/ProcessScanProtection.au3) script, which scans the list of launched processes:
 ```AutoIt